ktsu-dev/RunCommand/README.md

 {
     static void Main()
     {
-        RunCommand.Execute(
+        int exitCode = RunCommand.Execute(
             command: "echo Hello World!",
             outputHandler: new(
                 onStandardOutput: Console.Write,
                 onStandardError: Console.Write
             )
         );

+        Console.WriteLine($"Process exited with code: {exitCode}");
     }
 }
 ```

->***NOTE:*** *When using the default OutputHandler, the delegates will receive undelimited chunks of output.
-This gives you the flexibility to receive exactly the output the command produces, including whitespace and non-printable characters, and handle it as you see fit.*
+> **_NOTE:_** _When using the default OutputHandler, the delegates will receive undelimited chunks of output.
+This gives you the flexibility to receive exactly the output the command produces, including whitespace and non-printable characters, and handle it as you see fit._

 ### Line-by-Line Output Handling